-How volunteer searchers found the body of missing hiker Rachel Lakoduk in the North Cascades almost two years after she disappeared
+How the body of a hiker who disappeared two years ago was found in the North Cascades

 Nobody took her up on it and on Aug.
 1, Sayers drove alone to the trailhead about two hours northeast of Seattle.
 Around 10 a.m., Sayers signed her name in the logbook at the trailhead and then disappeared.

 By 6 p.m., her boyfriend Kevin Dares was worried.
 He drove to the trailhead.
-Found her car, the last one in the lot and searched part of the trail using a flashlight he’d bought on the way.
+Found her car, the last one in the lot, and searched part of the trail using a flashlight he’d bought on the way.
 He called 911 early in the morning of Aug.
 2. The official search started.
 It lasted 22 days.
 The longest in state history.
-Soon, fueled in part by Dares social media and Sayers’ mother’s social media postings, combined with a cultural obsession with true crime shows, the case became a social-media spectacle.
+Soon, fueled in part by Dares’ social media and Sayers’ mother’s social media postings, combined with a cultural obsession with true crime shows, the case became a social-media spectacle.

 Theories were batted back and forth online.
 Psychics sent tips to the police — Sam is near rocks, trees and water — someone reported seeing her in a Walmart in Spokane acting strangely.
 Someone claimed she was on an episode of “The Bachelorette.”
 Her mother posted daily updates that were parsed for clues.
 The color of her lipstick debated, what does it mean?

 Carr stepped into this mess several days after Sayers went missing.
 He’d read about it on Facebook and decided to help.
 He posted regularly to Instagram, YouTube and Facebook.
-At first, he was convinced Dares killed her .
+At first, he was convinced Dares had killed her.

 But then he met Dares.
 Dares was grateful that Carr was searching.
 He thanked him.
 The two ended up searching together.

 The official search was suspended on Aug.
 23 after a Herculean effort.
-David Francis, the man who lost his son in the Idaho Sawtooths, told a reporter that he’d never seen anything like it and that “they are the most dedicated West Coast County sheriffs I’ve ever seen.”
+David Francis, the man who lost his son in the Idaho Sawtooths, told a reporter that he’d never seen anything like it and that “they are the most dedicated West Coast county sheriffs I’ve ever seen.”

 But Dares and Carr kept going.
 The duo spent 126 days on the mountain.
 Carr became the search operations manager, on the recommendation of Francis.